merrymike-noname/back-end-lab-2/README.md

-# Back-end Lab2
+# Back-end Lab3

+**Variant 1 (22 % 3 = 1): Currency entity**

-This is a demo lab project which demonstrates default CRUD operations.
+This is a demo lab project which demonstrates default CRUD operations with ORM and Validation.

 The project is written on **Java (Spring Framework)**.